-Mati in Ottawa's Little Italy: a mediterranean crudo and grill restaurant that takes craft cocktails very seriously.
+Mati in Ottawa's Little Italy: a mediterranean raw bar and grill restaurant that takes their craft cocktails very seriously.

 Mati Ottawa